 Hay, vegetables, and a little bit of fruits or treats make up a large part of a guinea pig’s diet.
 But did you know that they can eat flowers as well?
 Some even contain vitamins and nutrients that can boost a piggy's health.
 However, not every flower is safe for them to consume.
 Most of the flowers that are dangerous for cavies can upset their gastrointestinal systems.
 It’s important for us, their human friends, to know which kinds are okay to be in their tummies and which kind are essential for their health.

-Here are some flowers that you can include in your guinea pig’s diet:
+Here are some herbal supplement that you can include in your guinea pig’s diet:

 They’re a good source of vitamin C, something that piggies cannot produce by themselves.
 Lack of vitamin C can lead to them getting scurvy (skin and joint problems).
 Dandelions can also help improve piggies’ digestion.
 They are safe to consume a couple of times a week.